-As with the mean, we will round answers to one more decimal place than the original data.
-This tells us that on average, scores were 2.2 points away from the mean of 5 points.
+For the standard deviation, we usually use two more decimal places than the original data.
+This tells us that on average, scores were 2.36 points away from the mean of 5 points.
 In summary, here are the steps to calculate the standard deviation by hand.